InstituteforDiseaseModeling/covid-health-systems/README.md

 ---
 ## Disclaimer

 The code in this repository was developed by IDM to support our research in disease transmission and managing epidemics.
-We’ve made it publicly available under the [Creative Commons Attribution-Noncommercial-ShareAlike 4.0 License][license] to provide others with a better understanding of our research and an opportunity to build upon it for their own work.
+We’ve made it publicly available under the [Creative Commons Attribution-Noncommercial-ShareAlike 4.0 License] to provide others with a better understanding of our research and an opportunity to build upon it for their own work.

 We make no representations that the code works as intended or that we will provide support, address issues that are found, or accept pull requests.
-You are welcome to create your own fork and modify the code to suit your own modeling needs as contemplated under the Creative Commons Attribution-Noncommercial-ShareAlike 4.0 License.
+You are welcome to create your own fork and modify the code to suit your own modeling needs as contemplated under the [Creative Commons Attribution-Noncommercial-ShareAlike 4.0 License].

 ![Creative Commons License][license-img]